 Habitat destruction is probably the biggest cause, followed closely by poaching.

-The most offensive of all however, are the number of sloths that die as the result of being captured for the purpose of taking selfies.
+The most offensive of all, however, is the number of sloths that die as a result of being captured for the purpose of taking selfies.

 It really does seem like this world is being irreparably harmed when a creature as magical, and that lives in such a remote and formerly protected part of the world is now at risk of becoming extinct.